Downpayment Assistance Loan Program (DALP)

 Up to $375,000 of the purchase price, as funds are available.
 Qualifying loan amounts are based upon a graduated scale depending on income levels, adjusted by household size, not to exceed 120% median income and debt to income ratio.
 The maximum loan available per household depends on the household’s income in relationship to the Area Median Income (AMI).

-- First-time homebuyers: No member of a household must have had any ownership interest in a residential unit for the last three years.
+- First-time homebuyers (in General DALP list): No member of a household must have had any ownership interest in a residential unit for the last three years.

 - Completed homebuyer education from Homeownershipsf.org